 What is the course about?

-Explore either stone carving or wood carving from initial ideas and develop a design through to learning carving techniques to creating a sculpture in limestone or wood.
+Explore either stone carving or wood carving from initial ideas and develop a design, through to learning carving techniques and creating a sculpture in limestone or wood.
 Those with no sculptural experience will be led through the process stage by stage.
 Those with more experience will be encouraged to stretch their ideas, reflect on how to improve their designs and given the opportunity to try more experimental techniques.

 What will we cover?

-The initial parts of the course will focus on understanding the characteristics of wood and stone as materials and awareness of tool techniques.
+The initial part of the course will focus on understanding the characteristics of wood and stone as materials and awareness of tool techniques.
 We will make small maquettes (small models), in clay or plasticene, before embarking on a piece in stone or wood.
 Along with techniques of carving, you will also be made aware of possibilities for construction and incorporating other materials or objects.
 These techniques will be taught and explored as your carving progresses.
-We will be looking at the work of many sculptors both historical and contemporary.
+We will be looking at the work of many sculptors, both historical and contemporary.

 What will I achieve?